If You Fish in the Hudson River, Heed the Health Advice

 Check out this brochure for advice regarding eating

-fish caught north of the Corinth dam to the South Glens Falls dam- Northern
+fish caught upstream of the Corinth dam to the South Glens Falls dam- Northern

 Hudson River: Health Advice on Eating Fish You Catch in Saratoga, Warren and